 Somewhere in a melancholy, down-to-earth state between dream and reality.

 Dr Henrica Langh is a transdisciplinary artist and researcher inspired by the magic of the ordinary and our delicate existence in this world.
 Her practice is highly process-led and serendipitous, and she works across different subject areas and mediums, such as textiles, photography, poetry, and installation.
-Rather than being solidified in finished outcomes, her practice forms an ongoing dialogue between ideas, feelings, and material experiments that grow and interweave like a garden.
+Rather than being solidified in finished outcomes, her practice forms an ongoing dialogue between theories, feelings, and material experiments that grow and interweave like a garden.
 She holds an MA in Applied Imagination from Central Saint Martins and a PhD in practice-led research from the University for the Creative Arts.

 @henrica.langh